GoogleChrome/web.dev/src/site/content/en/metrics/ttfb/index.md

 # Time to First Byte (TTFB)

 {% Aside %}
 Time to First Byte (TTFB) is a foundational metric for measuring connection setup time and web server responsiveness in both the lab and the field.
 It helps identify when a web server is too slow to respond to requests.
-In the case of navigation requests—that, requests for an HTML document—it precedes every other meaningful loading performance metric.
+In the case of navigation requests&mdash;that is, requests for an HTML document&mdash;it precedes every other meaningful loading performance metric.
 {% endAside %}

 ## What is TTFB?